isabella232/stacki-hdp-bridge/README.md

 Introduction
 ============

+***This pallet is for Stacki 4.0.
+If you want this pallet for Stacki 3.2, go to the release_3.2 for proper instructions and download links.***

 The Hortonworks Data Platform (HDP) is an enterprise-grade Hadoop distribution from Hortonworks.
 Architected, developed, and built completely in the open, HDP provides Hadoop designed to meet the needs of enterprise data processing.

 The deployment of HDP on a cluster is a non-trivial task.
 The Ambari service, developed by Hortonworks, aids in the